 CAROLINA ACADEMIC PRESS

 All books ordered through the Carolina Academic Press webstore receive a 10% discount.
-If you order study aids totaling $50 or more (not including casebooks or textbooks), you’ll receive free USPS shipping.
-If you wish to have your study aids shipped via UPS ground for faster delivery, a flat $5.00 fee will be charged.
+If your order is more than $50, you’ll receive free shipping.

 WEST ACADEMIC / FOUNDATION PRESS

-Get 15% off all print and digital casebooks with the code SOCALLAW on their webstore.
-Digital-only casebooks are already discounted 25% off the list print price, so the SOCALLAW discount code would be an additional discount.
+Get 15% off all print and digital casebooks with the code WASOCAL on their webstore.
+Digital-only casebooks are already discounted 25% off the list print price, so the WASOCAL discount code would be an additional discount.

 You can get a 40% off list price for digital-only Casebook Connect Casebooks using this link.